 Brevity and clarity are key here.

 Yes, you can explain your mission and vision in greater detail through your website and social media.
 You can show more nuanced steps you plan to take to reach that ultimate goal.
-But if you--the most invested person on the planet for this company's success--don't know how to present your business to someone in one sentence, how can you expect a maybe-interested, sort-of-listening, stumbled-on-to-your-Instagram kind of person, to understand or remember anything about you?
+But if you--the most invested person on the planet for this company's success--don't know how to present your business to someone in one sentence, how can you expect a maybe-interested, sort-of-listening, stumbled-on-to-your-Instagram kind of person, to understand or remember anything about you? - They direct every decision you will ever make in relation to your company.

 Let's go back to GOT one last time: